Carlsbad, California, is a cool, coastal town in San Diego County, about 35 miles north of downtown San Diego and 50 miles south of Orange County.

-Be sure to wear comfortable clothes and shoes so you can fully enjoy yourself!
+Be sure to wear comfortable clothes and shoes to enjoy yourself fully!
 This tour happens rain or shine, so be prepared if the weather is less than ideal.
-If you’re looking for a guided way to see the heart of Carlsbad, this food tour is one of the best things to do in Carlsbad, California.
+If you desire a guided way to see the heart of Carlsbad, this food tour is one of the best things to do in Carlsbad, California.

 10. Carlsbad Flower Fields

-Nearly 50 acres of jaw-dropping Giant Tecolote Ranunculus flowers bloom at Carlsbad Ranch each spring for six to eight weeks.
-This annual burst of color attracts tourists and locals just to catch a glimpse of the stunning rows and rows of flowers in pink, red, and yellow.
+These acres of jaw-dropping Giant Tecolote Ranunculus flowers bloom at Carlsbad Ranch each spring for six to eight weeks.
+This annual burst of color attracts tourists and locals to glimpse the stunning rows and rows of pink, red, and yellow flowers.

 Hungry during your visit?
 Enjoy pizza, kettle corn, lemonade, and ice cream at Carlsbad Ranch.
 You can also taste freshly picked strawberries in shakes, smoothies, chocolate-dipped strawberries, Dole whip, and more.

-Make it a visit to remember and bring the camera along to take some beautiful pictures amongst the spell-binding flower fields.
+Make it a visit to remember and bring the camera to take beautiful pictures of the spell-binding flower fields.
 You certainly won’t forget this stop on your trip to Carlsbad, California.
 You can plan your trip to the Flower Fields here.